agile-ts/agile/packages/react/README.md

 For [Function Component](https://reactjs.org/docs/components-and-props.html) Users we recommend using the `useAgile` Hook.
-With that Hook you are able to bind an Agile Instance to your Component.
+With this Hook we are able to bind an Agile Instance to our Component.
-This ensures that your Component rerender, when the bound AgileInstance mutates.
+This ensures that it rerender, when the bound AgileInstance mutates.
 `useAgile` returns the current `output` of the passed Agile Instance.
 ```ts
 const myCoolState = useAgile(MY_COOL_STATE);